. How soon can you arrange a scan?

 1. Before being scanned, everyone requires a review/referral from a doctor or health practitioner.
 If you already have this, we make no charge.
 Otherwise, we can organise it for you.

-2. Just fill in and submit the online medical questionnaire, together with the referral fee if you don’t already have a referral.
+2. Just fill in and submit the online medical questionnaire if you don’t already have a referral.
 We then forward your information to a doctor/specialist to confirm the scan is safe, appropriate and necessary.
 The doctor may advise a different scan, other form of investigation or a different line of treatment.

 3. Our booking team then contacts you to confirm the quote and your appointment time, asking you to pay for your scan(s) via an online secure link.
 Unfortunately, we cannot accept cash/cheques or payment at the centre nor provide financing.
 Once payment is received we will send your referral to the imaging centre.